AlexCharlton/linden-scheme/README.md

     [procedure] (set-state VAR VALUE)

 Sets the value of the state variable `VAR` to `VALUE`.
 This is only useful when called within a rule.

+### Turtle graphics
+linden-scheme provides a set of functions (often also render rules) that implement the standard turtle-graphics commands typically associated with graphical L-systems.
+These commands are intended to be a standard foundation for turtle graphics, but do not provide any graphical output mechanism themselves.
+Rather, they provide a convenient parameter for holding some sort of rendering target, as well as a set of procedures that are used to modify and access the usual geometric qualities: namely translation/rotation matrices and thickness.
+Two state variables are therefore defined for the turtle graphics system: `transform-matrix` and `thickness`, although facilities are provided so they do not need to be accessed through `get-state` or `set-state`.

+    [parameter] render-target

+Used to hold whatever the render rules are rendering to.
+Is set by `render-l-system`.

+    [procedure] (transform-matrix)

+Returns the current transformation matrix, as modified by calls to `pitch`, `roll`, `turn`, `move`, and `move-forward`.
+Also defined as a render rule.

+    [procedure] (pitch ANGLE)

+Transform the current transformation matrix by a rotation of `ANGLE` degrees around the x-axis.
+Also defined as a render rule.

+    [procedure] (roll ANGLE)

+Transform the current transformation matrix by a rotation of `ANGLE` degrees around the y-axis.
+Also defined as a render rule.

+    [procedure] (turn ANGLE)

+Transform the current transformation matrix by a rotation of `ANGLE` degrees around the z-axis.
+Also defined as a render rule.

+    [procedure] (move X Y Z)

+Transform the current transformation matrix by a translation of `(X Y Z)`.
+Also defined as a render rule.

+    [procedure] (move-forward DISTANCE)

+Transform the current transformation matrix by a translation of `(0 DISTANCE 0)`.
+Also defined as a render rule.

+    [procedure] (thickness [X])

+Given the value `X`, sets the state variable `thickness` to `X`.
+If `X` is omitted, the value of `thickness` is returned.
+Also defined as a render rule.

+    [procedure] (grow SCALE)

+Multiplies the value of the state variable `thickness` by `SCALE`.
+Also defined as a render rule.

 ## Examples